eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- MLIR
 	- GLOW
 	- XLA
 + skill set:
+	- Experience in MLIR or similar multi-level optimizing compilers.
+	- Experience with hardware specific optimizations such as SIMD, parallel architectures or other specialized accelerators.
++ skill set:
+	- Familiarity with object oriented and functional programming languages.
+Experience in ***Scala*** and/or ***Swift*** highly desirable.
+	- Collaborating with colleagues to integrate with ***MLIR Compiler*** stack written in ***C++***.
+	- Participating in open source communities such as ***Chisel*** and ***LLVM CIRCT***.
+	- Developing and enhancing embedded Domain Specific Languages (DSLs) in ***Scala*** and/or ***Swift***, along with associated build tooling, for use by hardware industry professionals.
++ skill set:
+	- We at SiFive are proud to take a software first approach to develop tools and frameworks that achieves cutting edge performance without compromising quality for the SiFive Intelligence processor family.
+The SiFive Intelligence processors deliver AI acceleration for the edge and beyond.
+SiFive intelligence builds on RISC-V Vectors (RVV) allowing SiFive to design Core IPs that deliver performance, are optimized for power and area, but do not sacrifice flexibility or programmability.
+Our software stack is codesigned with the hardware and developed with scalability and quality in mind.
+Join us to develop a revolutionary software from the ground up.
+	- We are looking for an experienced AI/ML compiler engineer, passionate about optimization, compiler technology and parallel compute.
+The candidate should demonstrate a track record in developing compiler technology in MLIR, LLVM, TVM or similar frameworks to achieve optimizations of algorithms in domains such as AI, deep learning, and high performance computing.
+	- Develope MLIR and LLVM based compiler technology for the SiFive Intelligence platforms.
+	- Develope large-scale production software with testing and continuous integration in mind.
+	- Closely collaborate with Algorithm, Frameworks and hardware teams to codesign an end to end optimized vertical solutions for AI and other domains.
+	- Collaborate with open source projects, upstream changes and coordinating internally and externally with cross geographical and distributed ecosystems.
+	- 3+ years of experience in compiler technology.
+	- 3+ years of experience in optimization for parallel algorithms and certain vertical domains such as AI or similar.
+	- 3+ years of experience in developing production software.
+	- Experience with open source contribution.
+	- Experience with hardware specific optimizations such as SIMD and special accelerators.
++ skill set for Frameworks Integration Engineer:
+	- Build and maintain SiFive Software CI/CD/CT flow pipelines using build and release orchestration tools (Jenkins, Travis CI, etc.)
+	- Conduct SiFive Parallel Compute Frameworks testing and integration for product quality qualification and assurance
+	- Build the required automation tools on the basis of past experience in scripting (BASH, Perl, Powershell, Python)
+	- Closely collaborate with geographically distributed software and engineering teams.
+	- 3+ year experience on large scale software integration
+	- 1+ year experience on CI/CD/CT flow development
+	- 3+ years Software design and programming experience in C/C++/Python for testing, debugging and problem solving
+	- Experience with building tool/system like Make, CMake, Yocto, and Bazel
+	- Familiar with gtest, python unittest or other testing frameworks.
+	- Familiarity with version control tool with GIT and GitHub
+	- Familiarity with software release management tools is plus
+	- Strong system administration (Linux/Unix or Windows) at the command-line level is a plus
+	- Good understanding of Deep learning, Computer Vision, NLP is plus
+	- Familiarity with ML framework (Tensorflow/Tensorflow-Lite/Pytorch) is plus
++ skill set:
 	- As a member of our Compiler team, you will work with leaders from industry and academia to develop entirely new solutions for the toughest problems in AI compute.
 	- As deep neural network architectures evolve, they are becoming enormously parallel, and distributed.
 The Cerebras compiler efficiently maps this computation onto hundreds of thousands of compute nodes, leveraging novel hardware architecture features to maximize performance while maintaining correctness.
 LLVM is a critical component in the compilation process, not only performing low-level optimization and efficient mapping to hardware instructions, but also ensuring effective use of novel hardware features.